Axway/api-builder-docs/content/en/docs/developer_guide/flows/flow-triggers/kafka_consumer_flow-trigger.md

 ### Example - Consume JSON messages

-For this example, we'll create a "Consumer flow" and configure it to consume JSON messages from a Kafka topic, "messages".
+For this example, we will create a "Consumer flow" and configure it to consume JSON messages from a Kafka topic, "messages".
 Generally speaking, your application would be unlikely to read and write to the same topic.
 However, to demonstrate this example, we will also create a "Producer flow" to write JSON to the Kafka topic, "messages".

 #### Create a Consumer flow